ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Altibase SSL TLS User's Guide.md

 ##### Step 1: Confirm the Installation of OpenSSL and its Library

-SSL이 활성화된 Altibase를 설치하기 전에 OpenSSL 툴킷을 설치하는 것이 좋다. 만약 OpenSSL 툴킷이 설치되지 않았는데 Altibase의 SSL을 사용하면,Altibase는 OpenSSL 라이브러리를 찾을 수 없다는 경고 메세지가 나타난다.
+It is recommended to install the OpenSSL toolkit before installing Altibase with SSL enabled.
+If the OpenSSL toolkit is not installed and the user uses Altibase's SSL, a warning message appears indicating that Altibase cannot find the OpenSSL library.
 It is recommnded to install the OpenSSl toolkit before installing SSL-enabled Altibase.
 Otherwise, if an Altibase function is used and OpenSSL is not installed, Altibase reports that it is unable to find the OpenSSL library.

 Verify that OpenSSL is installed on the server and that it is not infected with the Heartbleed bug.
 If necessary, install it with the package manager provided by the operating system (e.g., RPM, Red Hat Linux) or download it from http://www.openssl.org/source and compile it manually.

-설치가 끝나면, 아래와 같이 설치된 OpenSSL 버전을 확인한다.
+After installation, check the installed OpenSSL version as follows.

 ```
 $ openssl version